michali/blog/_posts/2018-04-09-Jekyll-blog-posts-structure.md

 comments: true
 excerpt: When rolling out a new blog, you can put all blog posts under their own sub URL.
 ---
-As those of us who use Jekyll know, by default ir creates a folder and URL structure for all blogs and pages on the site to exit alongside each other in a flat structure.
+As those of us who use Jekyll know, by default it creates a folder and URL structure for all blogs and pages on the site to exit alongside each other in a flat structure.
 So, the URL structure for this would be as follows:

 ```
 .